callumalpass/zk_scripts/README.md

     alias_fields: ["title", "aliases"]
 ```

-This tool allows you to create specialized link-insertion tools for any type of note in your system, making it easy to maintain consistent wikilink formatting across your Zettelkasten.
+This tool allows you to create link-insertion tools for any type of note in your system.

 ### Workout Log